 Depicted above is the beautiful bar by the Santa Cruz town lake at Plaza de España.
 Indeed, this small tourist attraction has a most stunning building top.
 It's covered with living green ground covers and flowers.
 No, they are not in pots.
-This is an alternative to the ancient green miracle roofs of Los Realejos.
+This is man made but, also a stunning alternative to the ancient green miracle roofs of Los Realejos.

 Please mind that the comment box below is meant to help others.
 In case you have a question or want to tell me something, kindly use this contact form.

 Optica Columbus Best optician Tenerife North Important eye tests Call 922 387072